djeada/Statistics-Notes/notes/time_series_analysis/autocorrelation_function.md

 The PACF is particularly useful for identifying the order of an **Autoregressive (AR) process**.
 If you suspect your time series follows an AR model, the PACF plot can help you determine the number of lag terms to include in your model.

-he PACF plot can provide answers to the following questions:
+The PACF plot can provide answers to the following questions:

     Can the observed time series be modeled with an AR model?
 If yes, what is the order?